 3. Safety Auto-Lock

 The safety auto-lock feature on the Capresso Infinity makes it impossible to turn the grinder on whilst the bean hopper is not connected.
-This is a great safety feature, making cleaning your coffee grinder better.
+This is a great safety feature, making cleaning your coffee grinder better and safer for any wayward fingers.

 The grind settings are clearly laid out on the front of the grinder.

 If you want to stop grinding before the timer has run down, you need to twist the bean hopper anti-clockwise.
-Keep turning until the black dot at the bottom is outside the grind range.
+Keep turning until the black dot on the hopper is outside the grind range.
 But, be careful not to twist it all the way off or you’ll end up picking up beans from all over your kitchen.

 Whilst easy to use, the Capresso Infinity will take some practice to get exactly what you want from the grinder in terms of size and weight.
 However, this is true of all grinders at the entry-level price point.

-Frustratingly, you will have to remember how long you set the grind timer for each time though as it doesn’t retain your settings.
+You’ll have to remember how long you set the grind timer for each time as it doesn’t retain your settings.

-The slow rotation of the burrs means the Infinity will take slightly longer to grind than some other machines.
-But, overall, it isn’t the most precise grinder for those looking for the perfect dose of coffee each time.
+The slow rotation of the burrs means the Infinity will take slightly longer to grind than its competitors.

 The Capresso Infinity boasts a simple yet classic design.
 It is available in four different colors (with different model numbers):